Go on to Part Eight

 ???
 Sometime in mid 1979, John wrote and recorded a demo of the song You Haven't a Chance for possible inclusion on the band's next album.
 This did not come about, but the song finally appeared on the UNDER CONSTRUCTION album.

 some point in 1979, the band held some rehearsals in

 as many as nine months of songwriting and rehearsal, the group's eleventh and

 final album, CIVILIAN, was recorded mostly at Sound City in Van Nuys,

-California, with some overdubs at Bijou Studio in West Hollywood, California
+California, with some overdubs at Bijou Studio in Los Angeles, California and

-this album bore little resemblance to the progressive body of work they had
+little resemblance to the progressive body of work they had produced

-of this album was spread out over a few months, the group's total amount of
+album was spread out over a few months, the group's total amount of time in the

-It is also known that the band spent about five months together living
+also known that the band spent about five months together living in